Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Methods

 To study the relation between different outflow phases, we include galaxies studied in the literature with outflows detected in several phases.
 We refer to these galaxies combined with our galaxies with multiphase outflows as the \textit{extended sample}.
 In total, the extended sample consists of 31 galaxies with outflows studied in multiple phases.
 Our extended sample includes the multiphase outflows studied by \cite{Rupke2013}, \cite{Rupke2017}, \cite{Fluetsch2019} and \cite{Husemann2019}.
 We also add three targets with redshifts $z$ > 1, which all have measurements of outflows in several phases: zC400528 \citep{Herrera-Camus2019}, XID2028 \citep{Cresci2015a,Brusa2018} and 3C 298 \citep{Vayner2017}.

-These samples are homogenized to allow a fair comparison to our MUSE sample.
-In particular, to re-calculate the properties of the ionized outflows, we use the same \begin{itemize} \item formula to calculate mass outflow rate (eq. \ref{eq:mass_outflow_rate}), i.e. without the factor of three as used in some other works \item electron density ($n_{\rm e}$ = 500~cm$^{-3}$, average electron density of outflows, see below) \item definition of outflow velocity if possible ($v_{\rm OF}$ = $\Delta v$ + FWHM/2) \item attenuation curve to correct for extinction \citep{Calzetti2000} with $R_{\rm V}$ = 4.05 \item tracer of outflowing gas, i.e. H$\alpha$ instead of [OIII] (see Sect. \ref{sec:calc_of_prop}) \item conversion from H$\alpha$ luminosity into outflow mass, i.e. equation \ref{eq:mass_outflow}. \end{itemize} For the calculation of neutral atomic outflow properties, we adopt the same \begin{itemize} \item formula to calculate mass outflow rate ($\dot{M}_{\rm OF} = \frac{M_{\rm OF}v_{\rm OF}}{r_{\rm OF}}$), i.e. without the factor of three as used in some other work \item values for the ionization fraction, galaxy's sodium abundance and the depletion onto dust (see Sect. \ref{sec:neutral_atomic}). \end{itemize} Finally, to ensure that molecular outflow rates and energetics are calculated consistently across the sample, we assume the same \begin{itemize} \item formula to calculate mass outflow rate ($\dot{M}_{\rm OF} = \frac{M_{\rm OF}v_{\rm OF}}{r_{\rm OF}}$), i.e. without the factor of three as used in some other work \item same converison factor ($\alpha_{\rm CO}$ = 0.8 M$_{\odot}$/(K km s$^{-1}$ pc$^{2}$) \item definition of outflow velocity if possible ($v_{\rm OF}$ = $\Delta v$ + FWHM/2). \end{itemize}
+The outflow measurements in these galaxies are homogenised to allow a fair comparison to our MUSE sample.
+In particular, to re-calculate the properties of the ionized outflows, we use the same \begin{itemize} \item formula to calculate mass outflow rate (eq. \ref{eq:mass_outflow_rate}), i.e. without the factor of three as used in some other works, \item electron density ($n_{\rm e}$ = 500~cm$^{-3}$, average electron density of outflows, see below) \item definition of outflow velocity if possible ($v_{\rm OF}$ = $\Delta v$ + FWHM/2) \item attenuation curve to correct for extinction \citep{Calzetti2000} with $R_{\rm V}$ = 4.05 \item tracer of outflowing gas, i.e. H$\alpha$ instead of [OIII] (see Section \ref{sec:calc_of_prop}) \item conversion from H$\alpha$ luminosity into outflow mass, i.e. equation \ref{eq:mass_outflow}. \end{itemize} For the calculation of neutral atomic outflow properties, we adopt the same \begin{itemize} \item formula to calculate mass outflow rate (eq. \ref{eq:mass_outflow_rate}), i.e. without the factor of three to be consistent with the calculation of mass outflow rates in other phases, \item values for the ionization fraction, galaxy's sodium abundance and the depletion onto dust (see Section \ref{sec:neutral_atomic}). \end{itemize} Finally, to ensure that molecular outflow rates and energetics are calculated consistently across the sample, we assume the same \begin{itemize} \item formula to calculate mass outflow rate (eq. \ref{eq:mass_outflow_rate}), i.e. without the factor of three as used in some other works \item same conversion factor ($\alpha_{\rm CO}$ = 0.8 M$_{\odot}$/(K km s$^{-1}$ pc$^{2}$)$^{-1}$ \item definition of outflow velocity if possible ($v_{\rm OF}$ = $\Delta v$ + FWHM/2). \end{itemize}